Patient Resources

 acog.org

-Founded in 1951, the American College of Obstetricians and Gynecologists (ACOG) is the specialty’s premier professional membership organization dedicated to the improvement of women’s health.
+Founded in 1951, the American College of Obstetricians and Gynecologists is the specialty’s premier professional membership organization dedicated to the improvement of women’s health.
+They have fact sheets for patients about abortion and other types of reproductive health care.

 Ryan Residency Training Program